chenxingqiang/secret-learn/doc/modules/ensemble.rst

 the top of the tree contribute to the final prediction decision of a larger fraction of the input samples.
 The **expected fraction of the samples** they contribute to can thus be used as an estimate of the **relative importance of the features**.
-In jax-sklearn, the fraction of samples a feature contributes to is combined with the decrease in impurity from splitting them to create a normalized estimate of the predictive power of that feature.
+In secret-learn, the fraction of samples a feature contributes to is combined with the decrease in impurity from splitting them to create a normalized estimate of the predictive power of that feature.